beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 **how**.
 It also emphasizes immutability, and treats functions as "first-class citizens".

 So what is a "first-class citizen" in programming, you might ask yourself?
-Well, turns out that first-class citizens are a special group that enjoys some particular right and privileges:
+Well, turns out that first-class citizens are a special group of entities that enjoys some particular right and privileges:

 1. They can be stored in variables
 2. They can be passed as an argument to other procedures